-Events taking place at the Sandusky Maritime Museum for the holidays include the museum being "deck-orated" from November to January 2, 2018 and the December 9, 2017 Nautical Gingerbread Workshop for kids.
+Events taking place at the Sandusky Maritime Museum for the holidays include the museum being "deck-orated" from November to January and a Nautical Gingerbread Workshop in December.

-Held each January, this dog-sled race matches teams through challenging race courses around Punderson State Park.
+Held each January or February, this dog-sled race matches teams through challenging race courses around Punderson State Park.
 Pre-registration and a fee are required for racers; Spectators are admitted free.
-This year's event is scheduled for January 13-14, 2018.

 The Tuesday before Lent, Fat Tuesday or Mardi Gras, is a traditional day of celebration and festivities before the contemplation and abstinence of the Lenten season.